newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/apprenticeship-program-intake.md

 You will then work with a representative from USDOL to develop and register your program.

 :::infoAlert
-You will need to have an approved apprenticeship program to register as a publics work contractor.
+You will need to have an approved apprenticeship program to register as a public works contractor.
 :::

 ---